tylermorganwall/shadr/README.md

 Shaders](https://www.thebookofshaders.com) (no affiliation) for a nice intro tutorial.
 Then check out [Shadertoy](https://www.shadertoy.com) for a wide variety of samples.

-I haven’t yet included the ability to pull screenshots (coming\!), so here are some manually captured gifs.

 Let’s start with a bouncing ball: